IQTLabs/snowglobe/README.md

 http://localhost:8000
 ```

-The terminal output will include the ID number for the human player.
-Type the number into the ID box and click `Log In` to enter the human player's responses using a graphical user interface.
+The terminal output will begin with the ID number for the human player.
+Type that number into the ID box in the browser window and click `Log In`.

 Make sure to run `snowglobe_server` from the same file system location where you run the game.
-Files related to the graphical user interface will be stored in that location.
+Game-related files will be stored in that location.

 ## License